CMB observables and reheat temperature as a window to models of inflation and freeze-in dark matter production: CMB, inflaton potentials and reheating temperature

 This completes our task of relating the values of the observables $n_s, r, A_s$ to a value of $\Tx$ in an $\alpha$-attractor inflation potential with a given exponent $n$.
 This is an important prediction due to the following: Firstly, there are model independent bounds on the reheat temperature of the universe

 The lower bound is the BBN energy scale while the upper one follows from the fact that the consistency condition \eqref{eq:k=aH} with higher reheat temperatures has no physically meaningful solutions (it can be formally solved but only with negative number of e-folds during reheating).
 They provide strong tests via the CMB data on the models of inflation.
 Secondly, that explicit link of the CMB data to the reheat temperature may have important particle physics implications.
 Several theoretical consistency conditions and new physics ball-park values which are often conveyed through reheat temperatures will readily find observable quantities (in a given model of inflation) like spectral index, tensor-to-scalar ratio, etc.~which either will be constrained or will be tested further with upcoming precision CMB measurements. \\ Since at present only the upper bound on $r$ is known experimentally, it is interesting to illustrate the above results in the plane ($n_s$, $r$) as a function $r(n_s)= f(n, A_s, n_s, \Tx)$, for several fixed values of the exponent $n$.
 First, we compare our approach to the selection of the acceptable inflationary models based on the reference to the reheating temperature $\Tx$ with the one using an ansatz for the e-fold number $N_k$ to be in the range $50\div60$.
 In figure~\ref{fig:ns-r_Tx-Nk} two sets of curves in the ($n_s$, $r$) plane are compared: colored curves with fixed $\Tx$, $r(n_s)= f(n, A_s, n_s, \Tx)$, and black ones with fixed $N_k$, $r(n_s)= f(n, A_s, n_s, N_k)$.
-The characters of those two sets of curves are quite different, especially for smaller values of $r$.
+For $r\gtrsim10^{-3}$ the two sets of curves have similar $r$-dependence, with the fixed temperature curves consistent with some fixed $N_k$, but not always in the range $50\div60$.
+The characters of those two sets of curves as functions of $r$ are quite different for smaller values of $r$.
 A given model may be self-consistent only if it predicts a point on the ($n_s$, $r$) plane between the outermost colored curves because only then the consistency condition \eqref{eq:k=aH} and the model independent bound on the reheat temperature \eqref{eq:Tx-bounds} are fulfilled.\footnote{ The highest $\Tx$ presented in figures in this section equals $1.6\cdot10^{15}$\,GeV and is somewhat smaller than the model-independent upper bound \eqref{eq:Tx-bounds}.
 The corresponding curves in figure~\ref{fig:ns-r_Tx-Nk} are quite short because the consistency condition \eqref{eq:k=aH} with so high $\Tx$ have solutions only for relatively big values of $r$.
-For $\Tx$ approaching the upper bound the length of the corresponding curve shrinks to a point. } In many models the allowed region in the ($n_s$, $r$) plane has only some small overlap with the region corresponding to the often used condition $50\le N_k\le 60$.
+For $\Tx$ approaching the upper bound the length of the corresponding curve shrinks to a point. } In many models the allowed region in the ($n_s$, $r$) plane has only some partial overlap with the region corresponding to the often used condition $50\le N_k\le 60$.
 Clearly, the approach based on well motivated bounds on $\Tx$ may give significantly different results compared to an (essentially arbitrary) ansatz for $N_k$.
 Thus, in the following the dependence of the results on the reheating temperature (and not on $N_k$) will be investigated.